plotly/plotly.github.io/_posts/2015-10-26-three-y-axes.md

     <script data-plotly="Dreamshot:6499" src="https://plot.ly/embed.js" async></script>
 </div>

-Follow along below to make a pie chart of your own.

 ### Step 1 - Upload your Excel data to Plotly's grid

 Open the data file for this tutorial in Excel.
 You can download the file here in <a href="https://raw.githubusercontent.com/plotly/datasets/master/cost_output_defective.zip">CSV</a>